rdfostrich/article-jws2018-ostrich/content/evaluation.md

 We use the ten first versions of the BEAR-A dataset, which contains an average of 17M triples per version.
 This dataset was compiled from the [Dynamic Linked Data Observatory](http://swse.deri.org/dyldo/).
 To test for datasets with many smaller versions, we use BEAR-B with the daily and hourly granularities.
-The daily dataset contains 89 versions and the hourly dataset contains 1299 versions, both of them have around 48K triples per version.
+The daily dataset contains 89 versions and the hourly dataset contains 1,299 versions, both of them have around 48K triples per version.
-Due to larger OSTRICH ingestion times, we did not evaluate BEAR-B-instant that has 21046 versions.
+Due to larger OSTRICH ingestion times, we did not evaluate BEAR-B-instant that has 21,046 versions.
+Our experiments were executed on a 64-bit
+Ubuntu 14.04 machine with 128 GB of memory and a 24-core 2.40 GHz CPU.

 For BEAR-A, we use all 7 of the provided querysets, each containing at most 50 triple pattern queries, once with a high result cardinality and once with a low result cardinality.